akhileshkumarp/akhileshkumarp_VSD_RISC-V_SOC_Tapeout_Program_week3/README.md

 This week_3 has the follwing conents:

-Post Synthesis GLS & STA Fundamentals
+Post Synthesis GLS & STA Fundamentals:

 Part 1 Post Synthesis GLS

-Part 2 Fundamentals of STA (Static Timing Analysis) Part 3 Generate Timing Graphs with OpenSTA
+Part 2 Fundamentals of STA (Static Timing Analysis)

+Part 3 Generate Timing Graphs with OpenSTA

 contents will be updated here

 Please find the History contents below: